ethschan/SnakeDoc/README.md

 ## Example Format

-Here's a snapshot of the expected format, for an Arduino C SDCard reader function:
+Here's a snapshot of the expected format, for an Arduino SDCard reader function:

 ```
 #define dataPointLimit 100 //the maximum amount of data points that can be analyzed at once